dami-gupta-git/tumor_board_v2/README.md

 guidelines.
 This is a complex, manual process involving synthesis of evidence from multiple databases.

-TumorBoard v2 automates and mimics this expert workflow by aggregating evidence from key genomic and drug-labeling databases (CIViC, ClinVar, COSMIC, FDA) and uses large language models (LLMs) to assign standardized AMP/ASCO/CAP tiers indicating clinical actionability levels.
-All AI decision rationale and evidence sources are fully logged for transparency and auditability.
-A built-in validation framework benchmarks AI predictions against expert-labeled “gold-standard” variant classifications.
+TumorBoard v2 automates and mimics this expert workflow by aggregating evidence from key genomic and drug-labeling databases (e.g. CIViC, ClinVar, COSMIC, FDA).
+It applies an explicit AMP/ASCO/CAP decision tree (including Tier II scenarios and Tier III sub‑levels), and produces standardized tier assignments with confidence scores and human‑readable rationales.
+There is an LLM wrapper that explains decision making and provides detailed evidence.

+A built-in validation framework benchmarks predictions against expert-labeled “gold-standard” variant classifications.

 Note: Currently, this tool supports only single nucleotide polymorphisms (SNPs) and small insertions/deletions (indels).
-It is a research prototype exploring AI-assisted decision-making and is not intended for clinical use.
+It is a research prototype and is not intended for clinical use.

 **Coming Soon TL;DR – The Real AI Tumor Board**
 - Full RAG stack (NCCN/ESMO guidelines, semantic search over literature)